 So after a year of biomedical studies, I took a drastic decision, decided the field must not be for me, took a 360-degree turn, and dove into architecture for the next 18 years on a friend’s recommendation.
 Architecture fully realized my curiosity and creativity, but it did not meet my need to support the lives of those challenged by physical disabilities.
 So I slowly returned to my real passion in my free-time, finally quit architecture in 2009, and opened a private practice in hypnotherapy for chronic disease in 2011.

-I am currently pursuing a Ph.D. in Clinical Psychology with an emphasis on Integral Health from the California Institute of Human Sciences (CIHS).
+I am currently pursuing a Psy.D. in Clinical Psychology with an emphasis on Integral Health from California Southern University.

 Eva M Clark Specialized in Multiple Sclerosis

 I began to take an interest in using my skills for multiple sclerosis (MS) in early 2013.
 I was surprised that very little research had been done on hypnosis and MS and what little I did find was mainly focused on pain management.
 I knew, from my experience with allergies and other diseases, that way more could be done.
 So I took it upon myself to create a program specifically for MS. For that, I quit everything else I was doing and dedicated 2 1/2 years to studying, interviewing and researching, testing and designing the most effective combination of mind-based therapies, hypnotherapy, neurolinguistic programming (NLP) and Gestalt therapy, for healing multiple sclerosis by healing the psycho-social factors behind the disease.
 The result is the Healing Multiple Sclerosis Program.